lunivilen/dubna/README.md

 # Tracks visualization tool

-Required libraries: PyQt6, pyqtgraph,PyOpenGL, numpy, pandas
+Required libraries: PyQt6, pyqtgraph,PyOpenGL, numpy, pandas, scipy

 When you run the main.py, event.txt must be located in the "data" folder, just like it is in the repository